amuradyan/pleajure/README.md

 # clocon

-A config tool in Clojure
+A config tool in Clojure.

+[Here](./Captains%20Log/) you can find some notes.